 Low Impact Development (LID) strategies use careful site design and decentralized stormwater management to reduce the environmental footprint of new growth and redevelopment.
 This approach improves water quality, minimizes the need for expensive pipe and pond stormwater systems, and creates more attractive developments.
 The following are LID strategies and various benefits of implementation.

-Bioretention cells, commonly known as rain gardens, are relatively small-scale, landscaped depressions containing plants and a soil mixture that absorbs and filters runoff.
+Bioretention cells, commonly known as rain gardens, are small-scale, landscaped depressions containing plants and a soil mixture that absorbs and filters runoff.

 Management Objectives: